juspay/todo-app/tutorial/nixify/1_nix_flake.md

 ```
 ### writeShellApplication

-- A function that generates a derivation of the shell script provided as `text`.
+- This function generates a derivation for a shell script specified as the value for `text` attribute.
 - `runtimeInputs`: packages to be made available to the shell application's PATH.
 - `writeShellApplication` uses [shellcheck](https://github.com/koalaman/shellcheck) to statically analyze your bash script for issues.
-- `toString` function applied to `writeShellApplication` gives the path in the `nix/store` where this is located.
+- `"${script}"` provides the path in the `nix/store` where the application is located.

 ### Run it!
 [![asciicast](https://asciinema.org/a/uwFCuD7mSEJch6Ixm4cDfqgW5.svg)](https://asciinema.org/a/uwFCuD7mSEJch6Ixm4cDfqgW5)

 ## Nixify Combined

-It's time to combine each of the sections above into one `flake.nix`.
-We should also include apps for `postgREST` and `createDB`
-(Load the DB dump, create DB user and create DB configuration for `postgREST`).
+Now it's time to consolidate all the previously discussed sections into a single `flake.nix`.
+Additionally, we should incorporate the necessary apps for `postgrest` and `createdb`. `postgrest` app will start the service and `createdb` will handle tasks such as loading the database dump, creating a database user, and configuring the database for postgREST.

 ```nix
 {
   inputs = {